Florence | Travel Guide

 Hello and welcome to our Florence Travel Guide.
-This time we're here to help you travel better in this beautiful city and learn all about the things to do in Florence.
+We're here to help you travel better in this beautiful city.

-Florence is the capital of the Tuscany region of Italy and lovingly nicknamed the City of Lilies; it was once the seat of the Renaissance and regular stomping ground of illustrious names such as Leonardo Da Vinci and Michelangelo.
-To this day, Florence is one of the world's foremost culture capitals, with nearly a third of the world's art treasures residing within the city.
-It is also 123 miles from Venice, which we've just got back from.
-Check out our travel guide here.
+Florence is the capital of the Tuscany region of Italy and lovingly nicknamed the City of Lilies.
+It was once the heart of the Renaissance and regular stomping ground of illustrious names like Leonardo Da Vinci and Michelangelo.
+To this day Florence is one of the world's foremost culture capitals, with nearly a third of the world's art treasures residing within the city.
+It's 123 miles from Venice, which we've also been to - check out our Venice travel guide.

-If like us your time is brief, it can be easy to miss some of the city's hidden secrets that could help you travel better in Florence, such as how women travelling alone can get discounted taxi fares, where to get the best views of Florence and how hand gestures can make all the difference in a conversation.
-Fortunately, you're in the right place to be in the know and make the most of the things to do in Florence.
+If your time in Florence is brief it's easy to miss out and we think it helps to get the lowdown on some of the city's hidden secrets like how women travelling alone can get discounted taxi fares, where to get the best views and how hand gestures can make all the difference in a conversation.

 So grab your camera and phrasebook, and come with us on a whistle-stop tour of art, culture, delicious food and Florentine charm!